lukebakken/rabbitmq-users-sLXfiBGaKfQ/README.md

 ```
 trust_store.ssl_options.depth = 1
 ```

+Both Hypothesis 1 and Hypothesis 2 seemed to be false.

 ## Other issues faced
 1. If only partial CA-chain is provided (eg, omit the Root CA certificate) will cause SSL verification Failure.